johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/overview.md

 - Data serialization and deserialization—PureParse does not cover the type of functionality that `JSON.parse`, `JSON.stringify`, or `parseFloat` do; or any of that kind.
 - Asynchronous validation
 - Structured error messages—error messages that can be parsed by a machine and translated.
 PureParse is not built to be used as a user-input validation library.
-- Compiled parsers—parsers can be made faster by being compiled from schemas ahead of time.
+- Ahead-of-time compiled parsers—parsers can be made faster by being compiled.
+PureParse does just-in-time compilation, but ahead-of-time compilation is currently not a goal.
-- Serializable schemas—schemas than can be transmitted over the wire.
+- Serializable Schemas—schemas than can be transmitted over the wire.
+PureParse does not have schemas, which makes it easy to extend and easy to work with.
+The flip side is that the validation logic cannot be serialized.

 If there is sufficient interest from the public, or if the author needs it, some of these features might be added in the future.